BitskiCo/bitski-js/docs/README.md

 ### Starting the SDK

-Where you would normally check for Web3, you can now run the Bitski SDK instead of falling back to displaying Metamask installation instructions.
-There are two steps to starting the SDK: Creating a bitski instance, and signing in.
+Where you would normally check for an ethereum provider, you can now run the Bitski SDK instead of falling back to displaying Metamask installation instructions.
+There are two steps to starting the SDK: Creating a bitski instance, and getting a provider.

-#### Creating the instance

 Starting the SDK is as simple as creating a Bitski object with your new client id and your redirect url.
 Please note that your redirect url entered here must exactly match what you entered for your app's redirect urls in the Bitski developer portal.